klaudiosinani/dsforest/readme.md

 - Return Type: `Number`

-Returns the total number of all elements among the disjoint sets of the forest.
+Returns the number of elements residing in the disjoint-sets of the forest.

 ```js
 const {DisjointSet} = require('dsforest');